-Mother sues hospital for test that led to child abuse probe
+Mother sues hospital over drug test that led to abuse probe

 Laws on testing new mothers and infants for drugs vary across the country, with a few states criminalizing positive results and more than a dozen others classifying positive results as a form of child abuse.

-Lawsuits or ethical complaints have been filed in New York, California, Alabama, Maryland and a handful of other states over the last decade after mothers say they received unconfirmed or false positive results from eating poppy seed bagels or salad dressing, taking doctor-approved Valium and using prescribed asthma inhalers.
+Lawsuits or ethical complaints have been filed in New York, California, Alabama, Maryland and a handful of other states over the past decade after mothers say they received unconfirmed or false positive results from eating poppy seed bagels or salad dressing, taking doctor-approved Valium, and using prescribed asthma inhalers.

-Marta Concheiro-Guisan, a professor of Toxicology at the John Jay College of Criminal Justice in New York, said that quick panel urine drug tests are very sensitive and that false or unconfirmed positives happen.
+Quick panel urine drug tests are very sensitive, and false or unconfirmed positives do happen, said Marta Concheiro-Guisan, a professor of toxicology at the John Jay College of Criminal Justice in New York.

 “I can understand using those kinds of quick screenings for medical purposes, to know if there needs to be an intervention on a baby suffering from withdrawal,” she said.
 “But using these quick screenings to challenge the custody of a child is a big issue.
 If the test comes back negative, they’re very sensitive in general, so that’s the end of the road.
 But if it’s positive, you always have to run a confirmatory test with more sophisticated technology.”